 February – May 2016

-With the Volunteer visa for Thailand in my hot little hand, it was time to escape the UK and head for warmer Southern Thailand climes!
+With the Volunteer visa for Thailand in my hot little hand, it’s time to escape the UK and head for warmer Southern Thailand climes for 3 months!

-The mad dash driving Reg from Italy, out of the European Schengen zone and back to the UK in 9 days, was finally over.
-So too was the awful treatment I received from the Immigration Officer (Border Force) in Portsmouth…or so I thought.
+The mad dash driving Reg from Italy, out of the European Schengen zone and back to the UK in 9 days, is finally over.
+So too is the awful treatment I received from the Immigration Officer (Border Force) in Portsmouth, or so I thought.

 - Regardless of whether you are considering volunteering in Thailand using a paid agency or for free, you need a visa.
 So as the Royal Thai Embassy in Wales is an easier drive from Somerset than hectic London, applied at this embassy.

 - In addition to the application’s required (emailed) documentation, you need to submit the letter of invitation from the organisation for which you are volunteering.

 - The Embassy contacts you following confirmation of your documentation.

 - You take your passport in and the visa is glued to a page.
 Note that your passport must have no less than 6 months left, on entry to Thailand.